Ask About Our Programs

 Our students also have therapy services integrated into their school day.
 Classroom teachers work closely with therapists to ensure that students are gaining skills that will help them more effectively access the curriculum.
 Therapists might work with students in class, in their therapy area or with a small group of other children.

 We expect our students to reach the highest level of academic achievement and independence that all of their skills allow.
 Our community-based instruction is an opportunity for students in the Middle and Upper Schools to visit a variety of settings in which to practice their skills.
 As students grow in their abilities, we give them more and more opportunities to apply their skills in real life settings such as community, work and home.
-Our Project Bridges Program empowers young people in the Upper School to view themselves as a vital part of the greater community through volunteer work experiences.
+Our Project Bridges Program empowers young people in the Upper School and Capstone areas of our program to view themselves as a vital part of the greater community through volunteer work experiences.
 Students contribute to the productivity and morale of worksites while advocating for their individual needs and applying their skills in a professional setting.

 Most of our students are looking forward to being granted senior status, typically during their last full year at Cotting.
 As a senior, they are eligible to participate in a variety of special senior activities culminating in a graduation ceremony and where they receive a diploma or certificate of completion.